The Web address of this

 continuing, reflect: why am I reading this?
 What

-specific questions do you want
+specific questions do I want

 to answer?